Holafly eSIM Review: Why I Wouldn't Choose It For My Travels

 As far as I know, it's extremely rare for travel eSIM services to impose restrictions on tethering data.
 Some services don't allow tethering at all, but those that offer fixed data plans like XX GB have no reason to limit tethering.

-So far, I've pointed out that:
+So far, I've mentioned that:

 - "Unlimited data" doesn't guarantee you'll always get high-speed data (there's a chance of sudden speed reductions).